In CLAS, the possibilities are endless.

 Want to build your résumé on campus?
 You can search for student labor and work-study jobs at UConn by visiting the University’s Student Employment website.

-UConn's Education Abroad program offers more than 130 programs in 40 countries.
-Besides being one of the most memorable experiences of your life, studying abroad will help you build cultural competency, develop your independence, and enhance your résumé.
+UConn's Experiential Global Learning offers more hundreds of study abroad programs in dozens of countries.
+Besides being one of the most memorable experiences of your life, studying abroad will help you learn about other cultures, develop your independence, and enhance your résumé.

 You can bank on your liberal arts and sciences degree.
-Versatility, creative problem-solving, and communication skills are just a few of the top qualities that employers look for -- and they find them in liberal arts majors.
-Investing in these transferable skills doesn't just help you land your first job.
-It prepares you to navigate an evolving job market, where the careers of tomorrow don't even exist yet.
+Critical thinking, teamwork, and communication skills are just a few of the top qualities that employers look for - and they find them in liberal arts majors.
+These skills help you land your first job, and give you the versatility to thrive in an evolving job market.

 Get a head start on your career, evaluate your strengths, and gain professional experience by taking advantage of these resources.